exercism/v3/languages/csharp/exercises/concept/randomness/.meta/design.md

 ## Concepts

 - `randomness`: as they are handled in C# and .NET.
 - `basic-thread-safety`: ensure user is acquainted with the idea of thread safety.
-A deeper dicsuccion can be deferred to the `concurrent-colletions` exercise.
+A deeper discussion can be deferred to the `concurrent-colletions` exercise.

 ## Prerequisites